cfryanr/issues2stories/README.md

 - The GitHub issue labels that the app manages must be created manually in GitHub before using the app.
   See [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) for a list of label names that are assumed to exist on your GitHub repository.
+- Aside from Fibonacci, linear, and powers of 2 estimate point scales, Tracker also supports "custom" scales.
+  Custom scales are not supported by issues2stories unless the compile-time values for the point scale keys in [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) are adjusted to match your custom scale.
 - The issues2stories Tracker story import integration will not work for the open GitHub issues beyond the first 100 issues.
 This is because the issues2stories backend code is not using pagination yet when making the GitHub API request to list open stories.
 This should be easy to fix.